a04101999/MAARTA/README.md

 1. These python files are located in the `./single_agent`, `./single_agent_thought_graph` directories of this repository.
 2. To run these programs you will need a together.ai API key and OpenAI API key to perform requests to these models.
 3. These API keys can be obtained by signing up for an account on the respective platforms and following their instructions for generating API keys.
-4. The API keys will need to be inserted into the code in the respective files located near the top of the file.
+4. The API keys will need to be inserted into your .env file following the `.env.example` file.
+5. Download the datasets used in this experiment located here [Dataset](#dataset) and place the path to these files within the `.env` file.
-5. These scripts are designed to be run from the command line and requires Python 3.8 or higher.
+6. These scripts are designed to be run from the command line and requires Python 3.8 or higher.

 ## Set Up .env File